facebookresearch/habitat-challenge/README.md

 1. Install Habitat-Sim using our custom Conda package for habitat challenge 2022 with:
     ```
-    conda install habitat-sim-challenge-2022 -c conda-forge -c aihabitat
+    conda install habitat-sim withbullet headless -c aihabitat -c conda-forge
     ```
     In case you face any issues related to the `GLIBCXX` version after conda installation, please uninstall this conda package and install the habitat-sim repository from source (more information [here](https://github.com/facebookresearch/habitat-sim/blob/main/BUILD_FROM_SOURCE.md#build-from-source)).
 Make sure that you are using the `challenge-2022` tag and not the `stable` branch for your installation.
+If you are on MacOS, exclude the `headless` flag.

 ### DD-PPO Training Starter Code
-Evaluate a [Habitat Baselines config](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/config/rearrange).
-In this example, we will evaluate a DD-PPO baseline from Habitat Lab.
-Follow these next steps to get the DD-PPO baseline running.
+In this example, we will evaluate a end-to-end policy trained with DD-PPO.
+Follow these next steps to train and evaluate the DD-PPO baseline.

 1. Install Habitat-Sim via (these instructions)[https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim].

-1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - We have created the `challenge_tasks` tag in our Github repo, which can be cloned using:
+1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - Use the `challenge_tasks` branch in our Github repo, which can be cloned using:
     ```
     git clone --branch challenge_tasks https://github.com/facebookresearch/habitat-lab.git
     ```
-    Also ensure that habitat-baselines is installed when installing Habitat-Lab by using `python setup.py develop --all` .
-You will find further information for installation in the Github repositories.
+    Install Habitat Lab along with the included RL trainer code by first entering the `habitat-lab` directory and then running `pip install -r requirements.txt && python setup.py develop --all`.

-1. Download the dataset `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`
+1. Download the Challenge dataset by running `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets` from the `habitat-lab` folder.

-    If placed correctly, you should see the train, val and val mini splits in the `data/datasets/replica_cad/rearrange/v1/{train, val, minival}` folders respectively.
+    If this step was successful, you should see the train, val and minival splits in the `data/datasets/replica_cad/rearrange/v1/{train, val, minival}` folders respectively.

 1. Follow this documentation for how to run DD-PPO in a single or multi-machine setup.
 See [habitat_baselines/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo) for more information.